pytest-dev/pytest-subtests/README.rst

     [pytest]
     filterwarnings =
-        ignore:A private pytest class or function was used.:PytestDeprecationWarning
+        ignore:A private pytest class or function was used.:pytest.PytestDeprecationWarning

 Installation
 ------------